jamesflorentino/orbitalMenu.js/README.md

 # orbitalMenu.js

 A basic animated menu that (sorta) mimics Path's navigation UI.
 Please __do not use it "as is"__ to avoid similarities from the original.
-Style the CSS a bit. _Note: Not thoroughly tested in old browsers.
+Style the CSS a bit. _Note: Not thoroughly tested on old browsers.
 Be wary._

 preview: http://jamesflorentino.com/orbitalmenu/

 ## Technical details

 It utilizes css3 transforms and transitions to facilitate the animation.
+It adds a transitionDelay style property when toggling between the expanded and contracted states.

 ## HTML Markup

 This is the basic HTML template.
 You only need to append the `<nav class="orbitalMenu">` element with the HTML `<a>` tag.
-It doesn't matter how many they are as long as you set the width and height of `#controls`
+It doesn't matter how many they are as long as you set the width and height of the `#controls` so the items in the menu will fit.

 ```html
 <div id="controls" class="orbitalMenu">